 Courchevel had an important role during the 1992 Albertville Winter Olympic Games, as Courchevel Le Praz hosted the ski jumping events as well as the Nordic combined competitions.
 Since the games, Courchevel as solidified itself as one of the most upmarket resorts in the French Alps.
 It is here that you will find seven Michelin-starred restaurants, a plethora of high-end boutiques and a number of iconic hotels, including two prestigious hotels which have been awarded the coveted ‘Palace’ status.

 Part of the largest interconnected ski domain in the world, the Three Valleys, Courchevel boasts access to 600km of groomed pistes as well as more than 120km of cross-country skiing.
-Impressive skiing credentials aside, Courchevel is also famous for its four unique villages, each with a distinct atmosphere.
+Impressive skiing credentials aside, Courchevel is also famous for its unique villages, each of which has a different atmosphere and appeal.
+When buying a ski property in Courchevel, take some time to familiarise yourself with each of the villages to work out which one is best suited to your lifestyle and budget.
+If you need any assistance, please do not hesitate to get in touch and we would be delighted to arrange a call to discuss your options.

-Courchevel 1850 is the highest and most prestigious of the resorts and it is here where you can rub shoulders with royalty and find the best fine-dining experiences and high-end boutiques.
+Courchevel 1850 is the highest and most prestigious of the resorts and it is here where you can rub shoulders with royalty or enjoy palatial living yourself by staying in Palace status hotel.
+The resort boasts an impressive array of boutiques and high-end designer stores as well as myriad fine dining establishments, including Le 1947 which has been awarded three Michelin stars.

 A little lower down, Courchevel Moriond, previously called Courchevel 1650, offers easy access to Courchevel 1850 but it is a destination in its own right, not a mere satellite village.
-The most famous attraction in this village is the impressive Aquamotion aqua centre which boasts a dazzling array of pools and spa treatments.
+The most famous attraction in this village is the impressive Aquamotion aqua centre which has a dazzling array of pools, waterslides, diving boards and spa treatments.

-Courchevel Village, formerly known as Courchevel 1550, is one of the most reasonably priced neighbourhoods in the resort and is especially popular with families.
+Courchevel Village, formerly known as Courchevel 1550, is one of the most reasonably priced neighbourhoods in the resort.
+With everything centralised, the village is hugely popular with families and boasts a diverse array of restaurants and a fun toboggan run.